 It is used by your doctor to monitor the severity of depression and response to treatment.

 It can also be used to make a tentative diagnosis of depression.

 italk provides free treatment to people suffering from conditions such as depression, anxiety and stress.
 The website also contains a lot of very helpful resources.
 Additionally you can log on to a personal account to work through a program of cognitive behavioural therapy (CBT).

 You can self-refer for mental health issues by completing a form on www.italk.org.uk: you will need to quote your 10-digit NHS number.
 If you do not know your NHS number, please contact the surgery.

 For fast and direct access to self help resources for anger, anxiety, bereavement, chronic pain, depression, obsessions and compulsions, panic, post traumatic stress, shyness and social phobia, sleep problems and stress.
-Some useful publications can be found by clicking the following links about: Anxiety help & Depression help and on their website: www.moodjuice.scot.nhs.uk
+Some useful publications can be found on their website: www.moodjuice.scot.nhs.uk

 Sunshine and Showers